 2. Check the Fit

 Make sure the wig cap actually fits your doll with a little bit of allowance for the hair.
-Go for a matching color to your yarn if you want to hide the cap better.
+Go for a matching color for your yarn if you want to hide the cap better.
 For the sake of this tutorial, I went with a contrasting color just to show you which part of the wig cap will be visible once the wig is done.

 3. Prepare the Hair

 I chose to use Red Heart Super Saver for the hair because I had some leftovers from a different project in my stash.
 Acrylic might not be the best choice for the hair, but I think the color suited my doll's coloring, so I just went with it.
-You can opt to use whatever yarn you have in your stash (wool, mohair, etc) since the project does not really need that much yardage.
+You can opt to use whatever yarn you have in your stash (wool, mohair, etc.) since the project does not really need that much yardage.

-- When using yarn that is too thick for your taste, unravel one and see whether you like the individual strands better than the original.
-Here is what the yarn looked like when I unraveled it:
+- When using yarn that is too thick for your taste, unravel one, and see whether you like the individual strands better than the original.
+Here is what the yarn looked like when I unraveled it.

 Cut yarn double the length that you want the hair to be, and unravel them one by one in preparation for the next process.
-I cut mine individually as I went around the wig cap, but you can opt to wrap the yarn around a piece of cardboard and cutting it in half (similar to making a pompom).
+I cut mine individually as I went around the wig cap, but you can opt to wrap the yarn around a piece of cardboard and cut it in half (similar to making a pompom).
 I used two strands of worsted weight for each dc post.
-Remember to cut more pieces than you think you need, so you don't need to go back to the cutting process again.
+Remember to cut more pieces than you think you need so you don't need to go back to the cutting process again.

 Since we are putting on a fringe for about 12 dc posts in the bottom Round, as well as the succeeding posts on top, cut pieces that are shorter to use at the front.

 Starting from the bottom Round, attach eight individual strands of yarn to each dc post with a fringe knot.
 Here is a photo of what it should look like.